jsleep/r2d2/README.md

 ## modified arduino ide
-a modified version of the ide is required to upload to the mega2560 with the soundboard extension.
+a modified version of the ide is required to upload to the mega2560 with the soundboard extension. this was originally hosted but it is too large of a file for git it is available here: https://www.dropbox.com/s/3hzcfauwz8871kr/modified%20arduino%20ide.rar?dl=0